sotnir/git-course/_episodes/01-local.md

 {: .language-bash}

 > ## Accessing files from the command line
 > In this lesson we create and modify text files using a command line interface
 > (e.g. terminal, Git Bash etc), mainly for convenience.
+> These are normal files which are also accessible from the file browser
+> on any operating system (e.g. Windows explorer), and by other programs.
 > JupyterHub also contains a native text editor that we can use to edit these files.
-> That is because these are normal files which are also accessible from the file browser on any operating system (e.g. Windows explorer),
-> and by other programs.
 {: .callout}

+## git status

 `git status` allows us to find out about the current status of files in the repository.
-So we can run,
+So we can run:

 ~~~
 $ git status